 Mobile Unit Plan Review Form

-If your mobile truck or trailer (not push cart) has not been licensed by Tri-County Health Department (TCHD) in the past, either by yourself or by a previous owner, you must complete and submit a Mobile Unit Plan Review form.
+If your mobile truck or trailer (not push cart) has not been licensed by Douglas County Health Department (DCHD) previously, you must complete and submit a Mobile Unit Plan Review form.

 Renewal Inspection

-If your mobile truck, trailer, or push cart has been licensed by TCHD in the past, please call 720-643-2400 to schedule an appointment with an Environmental Health Specialist for an inspection.
+If your mobile truck, trailer, or push cart has been licensed by DCHD in the past, please call 720-643-2400 to schedule an appointment with an Environmental Health Specialist for an inspection.
 If you have not scheduled an inspection, your truck or cart will not be inspected.
+Inspections are expected to take place at the proposed Commissary Kitchen.
+If your commissary is not located in Douglas County, you will be directed to make an appointment with the county where your commissary is located.
+If your mobile is both licensed by the City and County of Denver and your commissary is located in Denver, then we may choose to conduct an inspection at our Castle Rock office.

 Name/Phone Labeling